Controlling Basement Dust Mites

-Basements, even furnished basements, are the ideal breeding ground for dust mites, which like heat, humidity, darkness and, of course, dirt and dust.
+Basements, even remodeled basements, are the ideal breeding ground for dust mites, which like heat, humidity, darkness and, of course, dirt and dust.
 However, there are effective ways to keep dust mites out of the basement, and protect your family and friends.
 These include controlling the climate, changing the flooring and furniture, and cleaning thoroughly and regularly.

 Control the Climate

 • Keep the basement below 70 degrees Fahrenheit and 50 percent humidity.
 Air conditioners and de-humidifiers can help.

 • Try to get as much sunshine as possible into the basement.
 Easier said than done, of course, but remodeling with some basement windows will also make your house safer.